Shubham0315/Kubernetes/HPA/README.md

 - By setting minimum and maximum no of replicas, we can ensure application is not over-provisioned thus improving cost efficiency

 - Metrics can be :- CPU, memory, request count, response times.
-- Here we can alsi integrate HPA for external use with prometheus
+- Here we can also integrate HPA for external use with prometheus